Natural Ways to Get Rid of Mold and Mildew

 - 2 cups hot water

-- 1 Tbsp. mild dishwashing liquid like Dawn
+- 1 tablespoon mild dishwashing liquid like Dawn

-- Using a spray bottle and the mixture above, spray on all of the surfaces.
+- Using a spray bottle and the mixture above, spray on all affected surfaces.

-- Let stand for 5 to 10 minutes and then wipe it all down with a damp sponge.
+- Let stand for 5 to 10 minutes and then wipe down with a damp sponge.

 - Rinse completely.